top of page

 BIOGRAPHY

-In her artistic practice she puts focus on mechanisms of control and processes influencing and exploiting an individual.
-She uses a poetic visual language to analyse restrictive rules established within intimate relationships, communities, states, companies and towards the natural environment.
+Agnieszka’s work revolves around mechanisms of control and the processes that influence and exploit the individual.
+Through a poetic visual language, she analyzes restrictive rules imposed within intimate relationships, communities, states, corporations, and towards the natural environment.
 Rooted in research, her practice is primarily video-based, often integrating scientific imaging techniques and performative elements.

 SELECTED PRESS AND TEXTS